-Personal details: name, date of birth, country of birth, nationality, telephone numbers, addresses (home and term addresses), PPS number, gender, ID number, email address and car registration number if you apply for a parking permit.
+Personal details: Name, date of birth, country of birth, nationality, telephone numbers, addresses, PPSN, gender, GMIT ID number, email addresses and car registration number.

-Financial information: Bank details including IBAN, BIC, name of bank/building society credit card details (processed in real time but not stored by GMIT), details of funding and fees paid and outstanding.
+Financial information: Bank details including IBAN, BIC, name of bank/building society credit card details (processed in real time but not stored by GMIT), grants/payments received, fees paid and outstanding.

-Academic information: Academic history, academic grades, relevant work experience, exam scripts, continuous assessments, academic marks qualifications awarded, attendance record, library information etc.
+Academic information: Academic history, programme details, academic marks & grades, relevant work experience, exam scripts, continuous assessments, qualifications awarded, attendance record, library information etc.

 Interaction details: Engagement with IT system, LearnOnline/Moodle activity and use of facilities such as the library.
 Texts, emails and hard copy correspondence.